 Students who would like to supplement Concordia's curriculum offerings may consider attending other area schools such as the University of Michigan, Eastern Michigan University, Cleary University or Washtenaw Community College on a part-time basis while they are attending Concordia.
 Written approval from the Registrar is required before enrolling in courses outside of Concordia University-Ann Arbor.
 Michigan Uniform Undergraduate Guest Applications for all Michigan colleges and universities are available.
-The student is responsible for tuition charges from another institution, and those credit hours are not considered part of the student's Concordia course load, unless a signed consortium agreement is executed through the financial aid office or an articulation agreement exists between the two schools.
+The student is responsible for tuition charges and coordinating registration at the guest institution.
+These credit hours are not considered part of the student's Concordia course load, unless a signed consortium agreement is executed through the financial aid office or an articulation agreement exists between the two schools.
+The student must request an official transcript to be mailed back to Concordia upon completion of the course.